SimphiweTebe/ecommerce-microservice-node-redis/README.md

+# Ecommerce microservice with Express and Redis

-# Learning Node + Redis Microservice basics
+Using Node + Redis to build e-commerce microservices using the Pub/Sub pattern.

-I now understand the advantages of using Node + Redis to cache requests.
-Thought I moved to a more slightly advanced topic - creating microservices using the Pub/Sub pattern.
-This is obviously for practice purposes and not in any way production-ready.
+This is obviously for practice purposes and not production-ready.

 ## Running the project

-- Install all dependencies by running `yarn`
+- Install all dependencies by running `yarn`in order-service and payment service folders
+- Run `yarn start` on each directory to start running services parallel
+- Use postman to make post requests

 ## What did I learn and discover?